WPRDC/api-training/README.md

 * Display the bus and the bus stop on a web map

-To start the Port Authority TrueTime notebook, first click this button: [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/WPRDC/api-training/master) and then click on the `port-authrority-examples.ipynb` notebook file to start it.
+To start the Port Authority TrueTime notebook, first click this button: [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/WPRDC/api-training/master) and then click on the `port-authority-examples.ipynb` notebook file to start it.

 This API requires an API key which you can get on their [TrueTime website](http://truetime.portauthority.org/bustime/login.jsp).
 You will need to create an account and request an API key from them.
 Once you have an account, you can log in and browse the documentation.